eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Note: Trusted Lists and Trusted List Providers may also exist for non-qualified EAA Providers, but this is out of scope of the ARF.

 These Trusted Lists are described in more detail in [Sections 6.2.2](#622-wallet-provider-registration-and-notification), [6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) and [6.4.2](#642-relying-party-registration), as well as in [Topic 31].
 Some Trusted Lists contain the trust anchors of the relevant entities.
-A trust anchor is a combination of a public key and the identifier of the associated entity and may be used to verify signatures or seals created by that entity.
+A trust anchor is a combination of a public key and the identifier of the associated entity and may be used to verify signatures created by that entity.

 An entity's status as a trusted entity can be verified by checking whether they are present on the relevant Trusted List.
 Trusted List Providers provide a registration service for the relevant entities.
 The terms and conditions for entities to become registered are for each Trusted List Provider to determine unless specified elsewhere e.g., in sectoral rules.